-23rd Annual Business Excellence Award Nominations Are NOW OPEN!
+23rd Annual Business Excellence Award Nominations Are NOW CLOSED!

 On September 27, 2017, the Greater Oshawa Chamber of Commerce honoured the best in local businesses and business persons at our 22nd Annual Business Excellence Awards Gala at the Jubilee Pavilion.
 Congratulations to this year's recipients, Don Lovisa - Durham College; Business Person of the Year, Oshawa Centre; Business Excellence, Mitchell Caron - Winmar Durham; ENGEN, Abilities Centre; Innovation, Parkwood Estate; Civic Pride and 2Co.
 Design Build; New Enterprise.

 | BUSINESS PERSON OF THE YEAR |

 As president of Durham College, Don Lovisa helps fulfill the college’s vision: the student experience comes first.
 Each year, he takes pride in watching thousands of students graduate, armed with valuable skills that will allow them to launch rewarding careers.